Best US poker sites

 Over the next few years, sites introduced more sophisticated online poker software, and new sites launched around the world, offering cash games and tournaments.

 In 2002, the United States Court of Appeals for the Fifth Circuit ruled the Federal Wire Act prohibits sports betting, but not necessarily online gambling.
-At the time, the DOJ disagreed, claiming online gambling was illegal, However, the industry kept growing.
+At the time, the DOJ disagreed, claiming online gambling was illegal, However, the industry kept growing as players clamored for an opportunity to play poker online for real money.

 The poker boom